shawnlknight/blog/_posts/2015-09-23-breakingUpWithFacebook.markdown

 Okay, that's not really the the reason (even though they do that).
 The real reason is I needed a break from it all.

-You see, I can be an asshole ~~sometimes~~ and am a professional at starting firestorms on Facebook.
+You see, I can be jerk ~~sometimes~~ and am a professional at starting firestorms on Facebook.

 Facebook ***should*** be used to share photos and keep up with friends but there are a lot of us who use it to share our thoughts/rants on stuff like politics and religion.
 The old saying of how one should never discuss politics or religion at the dinner table rings true for the internet.